 Natsu completely stopped when the guy spoke back to her.
 “Then why are you trying to cut him off?
 Huh?”
 He could hear Lucy huff, and leaned closer to the phone.
 “When you were younger, it was every day—”

 Lucy’s voice wavered when she spoke next.
-“It’s just- I don’t want to burden him.
+“It’s just— I don’t want to burden him.
 Levy’s been telling me what he’s been doing lately.
 If he has someone, then I shouldn’t get in the way.
-Anyway, if he really wanted to talk to me more then he would call me more often.”
+Anyway, if he really wanted to talk to me more, then he would call me more often.”
 Natsu recognized a name in there.
 Levy, who was the girlfriend of one of his friends.
-She had met Lucy when she had come to see Natsu and the two had instantly hit it off.
+She had met Lucy when the blonde had come to see Natsu, and the two had instantly hit it off.

 “Yeah, whatever Lucy.
 Just go back to bed soon, you have a big day tomorrow.”

 “Yeah, fine.”
 Natsu could hear her clearly again and assumed she put the phone back to her ear.

 “So, Luce… Who were you guys talking about?”